 7 "Picturesque Memorial Chapel."

 8 NewPort Architecture, St. Columba's - Existing Conditions Report (unpaginated).

-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State connecting the two.
-Instead, the pipes are accessed through three removable, wood, Gothicarched panels in the north wall of the chancel (Photo #11).
-Perhaps the most striking feature of St. Columba's Chapel is the collection of stained-glass windows, all but one designed by the noted artist David Maitland Armstrong, manufactured in opalescent glass by the Tiffany Company, and installed in 1886-87.9 A monumental composition of three windows fills the east wall of the chancel, behind the altar (Photo #10).
-The large central window depicts Saint Michael the archangel - one of the Armstrong's earliest figural windows10 - while the smaller windows to either side include images of an open Bible and a mitre.
-This group of windows is dedicated to the memory of George Berkeley, for whom the chapel is named, and was donated by Mary Augusta LeRoy King.11 A group of three small windows is located on the south wall of the chancel, dedicated to Susan F. Carlile (d.
+Perhaps the most striking feature of St. Columba's Chapel is the collection of stained-glass windows, all but one designed by the noted artist David Maitland Armstrong, manufactured in opalescent glass by the Tiffany Company, and installed in 1886-87.
+A monumental composition of three windows fills the east wall of the chancel, behind the altar (Photo #10).
+The large central window depicts Saint Michael the archangel - one of the Armstrong's earliest figural windows 10 - while the smaller windows to either side include images of an open Bible and a mitre.
+This group of windows is dedicated to the memory of George Berkeley, for whom the chapel is named, and was donated by Mary Augusta LeRoy King.
+A group of three small windows is located on the south wall of the chancel, dedicated to Susan F. Carlile (d.
 1877).
-The windows depict white doves and include the verse, "Death is rest and peace and giveth life that never more shall cease."12 Eight stained-glass windows line the nave.
-The four windows on the north wall are as follows (west to east): - a window dedicated to Caroline M.A.
+The windows depict white doves and include the verse, "Death is rest and peace and giveth life that never more shall cease."

+Eight stained-glass windows line the nave.
+The four windows on the north wall are as follows (west to east):

+- a window dedicated to Caroline M.A.
 Harrett Phinney (1801-1864), depicting a lighthouse (Photo #14) - a window dedicated to Edward King (d.
 1875), depicting a white cross - a window dedicated to Archibald Gracie Lawrence (d.
-1850), depicting a ship on a rolling sea and including the following verse "My barque is wafted to the shore / by breath divine; / and on the helm there rests a hand / other than mine"13 (Photo #15) - a window dedicated to Augustus Whiting (1797-1873), depicting an oil lamp set within stylized rays of the sun and including the following verse "Lead, kindly light / amid the encircling gloom / Lead thou me on"14 (Photo #16) The four windows on the south wall of the nave are as follows (west to east):
+1850), depicting a ship on a rolling sea and including the following verse "My barque is wafted to the shore / by breath divine; / and on the helm there rests a hand / other than mine" (Photo #15) - a window dedicated to Augustus Whiting (1797-1873), depicting an oil lamp set within stylized rays of the sun and including the following verse "Lead, kindly light / amid the encircling gloom / Lead thou me on" (Photo #16)

+The four windows on the south wall of the nave are as follows (west to east):